How to Act Around Laid Off Coworkers

 Being one of the last people standing when all of the coworkers around you are getting laid off can be awkward for you and scary for the individuals receiving their walking papers.
 This article walks through what you can do to help them both work through the pain of getting laid off and get pointed in the right direction.

 Give them their space and let them vent if they have to.
 They are going to be going through a range of emotions between when they find out initially and their final day.
 The gamut of emotions may range from anger, fear, and sadness, among others.
 Serve as a sounding board, and work to be empathetic to their point of you.
 However, if someone does sound unstable or like could potentially do something harmful to either themselves or the people around them, don't hesitate to escalate the situation to your manager.

 Offer to help out with networking assistance in any way you can.
 If you're a member of an organization associated with your line of work, offer to take that individual to a meeting to meet some new people.
 Additionally, offer to put the person in touch with any good recruiters you've worked with over the years, or any friends you have who work in the same field that may be able to help.
-Also, make yourself available to review the person's resume.
+You can also make yourself available to review the person's resume.
 Finally, pass along any jobs you notice where you feel like they may be a good fit.

 Don't Rub It In

 Do not voluntarily start talking about how you're glad you survived that wave of layoffs.
 Your coworkers may have been taken out by the first round and you may be up next.
 It's alright to be silently grateful you still have a job, but it is not acceptable to discuss it unless someone else brings it up, and even then you need to tread very lightly.
 Also, don't be the person that delivers the news of people getting laid off to other departments.
 Your coworkers may want to keep that private for a period of time, and if word gets back to them that you've been sharing that information without their approval, you may have created an even more awkward and uncomfortable situation for everyone until they are gone.

 How to Be Powerful When You're Fired